MasonGroup/PicassoGrabber/README.md

 # PicassoGrabber

 Welcome to PicassoGrabber!
-This tool is a powerful executable designed to extract sensitive information such as passwords, bank card details, browser cookies, and system information from a target machine.
-The gathered data is then sent to a specified webhook.
-Please ensure to use this tool responsibly.
+This badass tool is here to grab all sorts of juicy info from your target machine: passwords, bank card details, browser cookies, and even system info.
+Once it's got what it needs, it sends everything straight to a webhook of your choosing.
+Just remember, with great power comes great responsibility.

-Features
----
+***Features***

-> **Password Extraction:** Retrieves saved passwords from various browsers and applications.
+- **Password Extraction: **Snatches saved passwords from various browsers and apps.
-> **Bank Card Details:** Extracts stored bank card information from browsers.
+- **Bank Card Details:** Rips out stored bank card info from browsers.
-> **Cookies:** Gathers browser cookies to hijack sessions.
+- **Cookies:** Swipes browser cookies to hijack sessions.
-> **System Information:** Collects comprehensive information about the target system.
+- **System Information:** Grabs a bunch of detailed system info from the target.
-> **Webhook Integration:** Sends the collected data to a predefined webhook.
+- **Webhook Integration:** Ships off all the collected data to a pre-defined webhook.

-Prerequisites
----
-.NET Framework 4.7.2 or later

-Legal Disclaimer
----
+***Legal Disclaimer***

-This tool is intended for educational and authorized testing purposes only.
-Unauthorized use of this tool may violate local, state, federal, or international laws.
-The developers assume no liability and are not responsible for any misuse or damage caused by this tool.
+This tool is meant for educational and authorized testing purposes only.
+If you go rogue and start using it for shady stuff, you might end up in some serious legal trouble.
+We developers take no responsibility for any misuse or damage caused by this tool.
+You've been warned.

-Contributing
----
-We welcome contributions to improve PicassoGrabber.
-Please fork the repository and submit a pull request with your enhancements.

-License
----
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to reach out if you have any questions or need further assistance.
+***Contributing***

+Got some sick ideas to make PicassoGrabber even better?
+Fork the repository, make your magic happen, and then shoot us a pull request.
+Let's make this tool unstoppable!

+***License***

+MIT License, baby!
+Check out the LICENSE file if you're into that kind of thing.

+Got questions or need help?
+Hit us up!

 Happy Grabbing!